maheshdananjaya/1KVS/README.md

 # Pandora: Fast, Recoverable, Highly Available Transactions on Disaggregated Datastores

-Pandor is first one-sided transactional protocol that is specifically designed to enable fast and correct recovery on disaggregated KVSes.
+This is the repository for Pandora, a disaggregated-memory transactional key-value store (or DKVS).
+Pandor is the first one-sided transactional protocol that is specifically designed to enable fast and correct recovery on disaggregated KVSes.
 Pandora's fast recovery hinges on two innovations: (a) the PILL (Pandora's Implicit Latch Logging), a novel technique for managing latches in the presence of compute failures; and (b) an RDMA-based recovery algorithm that detects and quickly recovers from failures.
 To validate that Pandora recovers correctly in the presence of failures, we introduce a new litmus-testing framework for end-to-end validation of transactional protocols.
 Our evaluation (and validation) reveals that Pandora achieves fast and correct recovery in the range of a few milliseconds without compromising the performance of failure-free runtime execution.